ntoll/ntoll.github.io/posts/victorian-python.md

 practices, youth delinquency and sub-normal computing literacy in the general population.
 An act of parliament, championed by
 [Lord Russell](https://en.wikipedia.org/wiki/John_Russell,_1st_Earl_Russell) in
-1876, forced all children were to learn about computation with the aid of an abacus, slide rule and clockwork calculating machine called a [micro:contraption:for:computing:results](https://microbit.org/).
+1876, forced all children to learn about computation with the aid of an abacus, slide rule and clockwork calculating machine called a [micro:contraption:for:computing:results](https://microbit.org/).
 Patronage of the Prince of Wales and a royal charter soon followed and the Pythian Club